Ensuring a Fair Division of Property

 Protecting Separate Property

-In California, separate property includes inheritances, gifts and assets owned and debts owed before the date of marriage.
+In California, separate property includes inheritances, gifts and assets owned before the date of marriage.
 There are many complicated issues related to separate property.
 For example, when the separate property of one spouse is used for the renovation of a community property home during the marriage or when community property is used to improve or enhance the separate property of one spouse.

 Experienced, Strategic Property Division Representation